Claude Sonnet 4.5 vs Gemini 2.5 Pro

 Deep dive

-On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and Gemini 2.5 Pro at 86.2, with Gemini 2.5 Pro ahead by 0.2 points.
-The largest visible gap is 0.2 points on MMLU PRO, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has Claude Sonnet 4.5 at 86 and Gemini 2.5 Pro at 86.2, with Gemini 2.5 Pro ahead by 0.2 points; SWE-bench Verified has Claude Sonnet 4.5 at 77.2 and Gemini 2.5 Pro at 63.8, with Claude Sonnet 4.5 ahead by 13.4 points; Google-Proof Q&A has Claude Sonnet 4.5 at 83.4 and Gemini 2.5 Pro at 86.4, with Gemini 2.5 Pro ahead by 3 points.
+The largest visible gap is 13.4 points on SWE-bench Verified, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

-The capability footprint differs most on reasoning mode: Claude Sonnet 4.5 and code execution: Gemini 2.5 Pro.
-Both models share vision, multimodal input, function calling, and tool use, so the practical split is not just feature count.
+The capability footprint differs most on code execution: Gemini 2.5 Pro.
+Both models share vision, multimodal input, reasoning mode, and function calling, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Claude Sonnet 4.5 when reasoning depth and broader provider choice are central to the workload.
-Choose Gemini 2.5 Pro when coding workflow support, larger context windows, and lower input-token cost are more important.
+Choose Claude Sonnet 4.5 when vision-heavy evaluation and broader provider choice are central to the workload.
+Choose Gemini 2.5 Pro when coding workflow support, larger context windows, and lower cheapest-tier input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ